-Tape measure, Tapping block (or trimmed piece of flooring), Pencil, Pry bar, Chalk line, Wood or plastic spacers (3/8") or (1⁄2"), Crosscut power saw, Hammer, 3M Blue Tape specifically designated for use with wood flooring.
+Tape measure, Tapping block (or trimmed piece of flooring), Pencil, Pry bar, Chalk line, Wood or plastic spacers (3/8") or (2"), Crosscut power saw, Hammer, 3M Blue Tape specifically designated for use with wood flooring.

-Flooring adhesives: Use Henry, DriTac, Taylor or other urethane adhesive appropriate for the subfloor and flooring type.
-(Note: Use only urethane adhesives or polymer based adhesives - DO NOT USE water based mastics as they will cause this floor to fail) On concrete slabs, which are on/below grade, we strongly recommend using Henry, DriTac, or Taylor moisture mitigation systems.
-Always follow the trowel sizes manufacturers recommend on the pails or technical data sheet.
-It is recommended to read labels carefully before spreading adhesives.
+Flooring adhesives: Use DriTac, Taylor or other urethane adhesive appropriate for the subfloor and flooring type.

+(Note: Use only urethane adhesives or polymer based adhesives - DO NOT USE water based mastics as they will cause this floor to fail)

+On concrete slabs, which are on/below grade, we strongly recommend using the DriTac, or Taylor Moisture Barrier Systems.
+Trowel per adhesive manufacturer's recommendations on the label.